sturnberg/OCS-Docs/Content_Portal/Documentation/Identity/Identity_HybridClient.md

 Internal server error.
 ***

-## `Get Header for Hybrid Client`
+## `Get header for hybrid client`

 Validate that a Hybrid Client exists.
 This endpoint is identical to the GET one but it does not return any objects in the body.

 ### Request